thifranc/docs.wiki.raw/Admin-Guide:-Using-Liquid-with-WireGuard-VPN-and-Tails-Clients.md

 Consider the generic instruction to [use Liquid with VPN](https://github.com/liquidinvestigations/docs/wiki/Admin-Guide:-Using-Liquid-on-VPN), first.

-# Setting up the server-side WireGuard VPN
+## Setting up the server-side WireGuard VPN

+Based on top of the [WireGuard Quick Start](https://www.wireguard.com/quickstart/) you may want to use the [WireGuard installer](https://github.com/angristan/wireguard-install) provided by [angristan at GitHub](https://github.com/angristan).

-# Adding clients
+## Adding clients

-# Provision Tails to be a client
+## Provision Tails to be a client

-# Additional configs for local DNS and Certificates
+## Additional configs for local DNS and Certificates